 Getting Started as a Digital Forensics Expert

 As important as digital forensics jobs are, it's not an easy field to break into.
-It takes hard work, loads of learning and plenty of perseverance and dedication.
+It takes hard work, loads of learning, and plenty of perseverance and dedication.
 While there are no universal qualifications, there are some general guidelines that can give you an idea of what employers are looking for.
-To be successful in your job search, you'll need to build a resume that includes the relevant education, experience, and skills.
+To be successful in your job search, you'll need to build a resume that includes relevant education, experience, and skills.

 Education Requirements for Computer Forensics Analysts